 James has been invited to a number of international poetry festivals and has been awarded a number of residencies including the Burns Fellowship, the Iowa International Writers Programme, and the University Of Otago College Of Education Creative New Zealand Fellowship for Children’s Writing.

-Mikaela is a co-editor with Rebecca Tobo Olul-Hossen of Sista, Stanap Strong! – the first Vanuatu women’s anthology of fiction, non-fiction and poetry, published by Victoria University Press (VUP) in 2021.
+Mikaela co-edited Sista, Stanap Strong! – the first Vanuatu women’s anthology of fiction, non-fiction and poetry, published by Te Herenga Waka University Press (THWUP) in 2021.
 The project entailed mentoring new and emerging writers.
-Her collaborative poems with ni-Vanuatu writers have been exhibited as art at the Fondation Suzanne Bastien in Port Vila, Vanuatu, and appear in A Game of Two Halves: The Best of Sport Magazine 2005-2019 (VUP) and in the Climate Change Poetry Anthology No Other Place To Stand (AUP).
+Her collaborative poems with ni-Vanuatu writers appear in A Game of Two Halves: The Best of Sport Magazine 2005-2019 (THWUP) and in the Climate Change Poetry Anthology No Other Place To Stand (AUP).
 For five years she’s been on the judging panel for the Given Words poetry competition and in 2023 she was the poetry judge for the Ronald Hugh Morrieson Literary Awards.
 She’s the Robert Burns Fellow at Otago University in 2024.

-Her novel Sado was published by VUP in 2020.
-Her first poetry collection När vändkrets läggs mot vändkrets (in Swedish) was short-listed for the Nordic Council Literature Prize 2020 and she was awarded a Nordic Debutante Seminar residency at Biskops-Arnö in Sweden.
-In 2021 Mikaela was the Visiting Artist / Writer in Residence for Massey University, Palmerston North City Council and Square Edge Community Arts Centre.
+Mikaela’s climate fiction novel Sado was published by THWUP in 2020.
+Her first poetry collection När vändkrets läggs mot vändkrets (in Swedish) was short-listed for the Nordic Council Literature Prize 2020.
+In 2021 Mikaela was the Writer in Residence for Massey University, Palmerston North City Council and Square Edge Community Arts Centre.
 She has facilitated and participated in creative writing workshops and literary events in New Zealand, Sweden, Finland and Vanuatu.
 She holds an MA with Distinction (2012) and a PhD (2020) in Creative Writing from Victoria University.

 Genre: History, non-fiction